Example: Use an HTTP request to trigger a flow

 - Do you want to create a Jira Cloud issue, create a Zendesk ticket, or post to a team chat?
 Connect one of our built-in apps to the flow.

 - Maybe you want include the Rigel team lead's SupportApp user name in the comment?
-Try using the Find User Property Value step along with a "SupportAppID" custom field that holds their SupportAppID to look up and pass the ID to other steps in the flow.
+Try using the Find User Property Value step along with a "SupportAppID" custom user propery that holds their SupportAppID to look up and pass the ID to other steps in the flow.

 - Or do you want to post information from the source application (and other steps in the flow) to your custom dashboard?
 Create a custom step tailored to your tools and your needs.